-Junior Sophisters take modules in plant physiology, plant diversity and systematics, environmental dynamics, fundamentals of ecology, soil science, economic botany, statistics and experimental design, plant molecular biology, as well as attending workshops and tutorials, two field courses and ecology and evolution seminars.
+Junior Sophisters take modules in plant physiology, angiosperm diversity and systematics, environmental dynamics, fundamentals of ecology, soil science, experimental design and analysis, diversity of plant morphology, plant molecular biology, as well as attending workshops and tutorials, two field courses and ecology and evolution seminars.
 There is a strong practical element in most of the modules.
-In the Junior Sophister year students may choose a Broad Curriculum module or an entomology module.
+In the Junior Sophister year students may choose a Broad Curriculum module, or an entomology module, or an economic botany module.

-19Prior to 2011-12 this Sophister option was called botany.
+17Prior to 2011-12 this Sophister option was called botany.

-Senior Sophisters take a mix of mandatory and optional modules in plant-environment interactions, plant community ecology, plant conservation and biodiversity, data analysis, plant-animal interactions, global environmental change and vegetation description and analysis, as well as attending workshops and tutorials and ecology and evolution seminars.
+Senior Sophisters take a mix of mandatory and optional modules in plant-environment interactions, plant community ecology, plant conservation and biodiversity, data analysis, plant-animal interactions, evolution of plants and plant-atmosphere interaction, restoration ecology and re-wilding, global environmental change and vegetation description and analysis, as well as attending workshops and tutorials and ecology and evolution seminars.
 A research project is carried out under the supervision of one of the academic staff and forms a key element of the honors degree.
 Senior Sophister students also have the opportunity to take a limited number of Sophister modules offered by other schools and disciplines, including the tropical field trip to Kenya organised by the Department of Zoology.